adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

         requires transitive  xxxx;

          // export directive to export package only not for module and classes
+         // for multiple packages export directly must be repeated don't add * for packages
          // every packgae in module is by default private
          // packages exported by current module to others module export com.xx.xx;